 The three insurance funds, namely SSK, Emekli Sandigi and Bag-Kur, were merged under the Social Security Institution (SSI) in 2007.
-The three insurance funds combined cover nearly 81% of the population.
+The now combined three insurance funds cover nearly 81% of the population.
 The system became fully operational at the beginning of 2008.

 Men who are 60 or more years of age and women 58 or more, can get retirement benefits if they have made contributions for 7,200 days to the social security system.
 Employees, employers as well as the government contribute to this fund.
 The pension contribution is 2% of employees’ last drawn salary and the coverage duration.
 Special conditions are applicable to those who got their insurance prior to October 2008 and also to mineworkers aged 50 or older and to those who cannot work until the pensionable age.

 Eligible dependents as survivors include a spouse, children younger than 18 years of age (but up to age 25 if they are students); an unemployed and disabled son who is 18 years of age or older; an unmarried, divorced or widowed daughter.